nuneskris/nuneskris.github.io/_publications/Hive-vs-Iceberg.md

 ```

 ## How do we evolve Schema in Iceberg?
-Note: I have a detailed demo on [Spark ETL on Iceberg](https://nuneskris.github.io/teaching/LakeHouse-Play-Table-Iceberg-ETL) on this very topic.

 When you change a column type in Iceberg, the new schema version is recorded, and the readers and writers understand how to interpret the data based on the schema version.
 Here is an example of how to change a column type in Iceberg using PySpark: